-To opt for this special tax regime, taxpayers cannot have been tax resident in Spain for a period of ten years prior to the tax year in which they move to Spain.
+To opt for this special tax regime, taxpayers cannot have been tax resident in Spain for a period of five years prior to the tax year in which they move to Spain.

 An application to be taxed under the special expatriate tax regime should be filed within six months following the date when the person starts working in Spain (i.e. the date of registration with the Spanish social security authorities or the date indicated in the documents that allows the person to continue applying the home country’s social security regime).

 The taxpayer should not obtain income through a PE in Spain, unless the Special tax regime has been granted due to an economic activity.

 If any of the requirements stated above are not met, taxpayers lose their entitlement to avail of this special tax regime.